Marvel Studios: Legends: Release

 Marvel Studios: Legends released its first two episodes on January 8, 2021, on Disney+.
 Additional episodes were released before a character's appearance in a Disney+ series, special, or film.
 The Clint Barton episode debuted as part of Disney+'s "Disney+ Day" event.
 The "Mantis" and "Drax" episodes were removed from Disney+ shortly after their release on November 23, 2022.
 It is believed the removal was because of the inclusion of a deleted scene from Guardians of the Galaxy Vol. 2 in the "Mantis" episode, where the character was revealed as Peter Quill's sister; this was assumed to be a plot point that would be featured in The Guardians of the Galaxy Holiday Special.
 Both episodes were later restored.

 Episodes for Ant-Man and the Wasp: Quantumania were released on February 10, 2023, on Disney+, beginning the second season of Legends.
 Those episodes were eventually made available for free on Marvel Entertainment's YouTube channel on February 16, with subsequent season two episodes through "Variants" made available on YouTube after their premiere on Disney+.
 The "Wanda Maximoff" episode was made available on Marvel Entertainment's YouTube channel on August 9, with the remaining season one episodes set to be made available on the channel in the following weeks.
 The Ironheart episode was released exclusively on YouTube.

-The episode for Eyes of Wakanda was also released on YouTube.
+The episodes for Eyes of Wakanda and X-Men '97 season 2 were also released on YouTube.

 Reception

-Matt Goldberg at Collider described Legends as "elaborate fan videos that offer cross-promotion" for Marvel, which he did not think was bad but he did wish that the series "offered up something new", such as actors "talking about their characters or offering a fresh teaser for" what was being promoted.
+Matt Goldberg at Collider described Legends as "elaborate fan videos that offer cross-promotion" for Marvel, which he did not think was bad, but he did wish that the series "offered up something new", such as actors "talking about their characters or offering a fresh teaser for" what was being promoted.
 He concluded that Legends was "content to be a highly produced recap video".
 Charlie Ridgely, writing for ComicBook.com, called Legends "incredibly handy" given there had not been any new MCU content in 2020.
 While conceding viewers already familiar with the highlighted character's stories might not see the need for the episodes since they were "quite literally just a recap of what happened in the movies", he felt it was still "a great refresher" for viewers interested in the new Marvel Disney+ content who "maybe aren't as into the greater MCU... allow[ing] everyone to be on a similar page".
 Varietys Caroline Framke felt Marvel was anticipating confusion from casual MCU viewers during their new Disney+ series, and called Legends "pretty helpful" heading into WandaVision.
 Some viewers were disappointed in the series, expecting a more in-depth documentary with creatives providing interviews rather than a clip show.